 (click the name of the project to go to the tutorial!)

-Charley Harper is one of my favorite artists of all time – so it's natural that I would make this themed DIY canvas art using some of his prints!
-This is the easiest way to put a picture on a canvas, and you can do it with any print of your choice.
+Charley Harper is one of my favorite artists of all time - so it's natural that I would make this themed DIY canvas art using some of his prints!
+This is the easiest way to transfer photos to canvas, and you can do it with any print of your choice.